decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 }
 ```

-Previous versions is an array of objects represented by the version (stringified) and uri pointing to the unique location of previously published file.
+Previous versions is an array of objects represented by the version and uri pointing to the unique location of previously published file.
 Example:

 ```json
 {